Bhavishrg/emGraph/README.md

 All of them provide detailed usage description on using the `--help` option.

 - `benchmarks/e2e_emgraph`: Benchmark the performance of the end to end emgraph protocol with initialization, preprocessing and online phases.
-- `benchmarks/initialization_emgraph`: Benchmark the performance of the initialization phase of the emgraph protocol.
+- `benchmarks/mpa_emgraph`: Benchmark the performance of the message-passing phase of the emgraph protocol.
-- `benchmarks/initialization_graphiti`: Benchmark the performance of the initialization phase of the graphiti protocol.
+- `benchmarks/e2e_graphiti`: Benchmark the performance of the end to end graphiti protocol.
-- `benchmarks/mpa_emgraph`: Benchmark the performance of the preprocessing and online phases of 1 round of message passing for emgraph.
-- `benchmarks/mpa_graphiti`: Benchmark the performance of the preprocessing and online phases of 1 round of message passing for graphiti.
+- `benchmarks/mpa_graphiti`: Benchmark the performance of message passing phase of the graphiti protocol.
 Execute the following commands from the `build` directory created during compilation to run the programs:
 ```sh
 # Benchmark EmGraph MPA.